vds2212/vim-remotions/README.md

 e.g. When the `[m` motion will be repeated:

-If "direction of the document" as been selected then:
+If "direction of the document" has been selected then:
 - The forward repetition `;` will do `]m` and
 - The backward repetition `,` will do `[m`

-If "direction of the initial motion" as been selected then:
+If "direction of the initial motion" has been selected then:
 - The forward repetition `;` will do `[m` and
 - The backward repetition `,` will do `]m`